ANasouf/validation_extentions/README.md

 | max | `int max` | Validates if the string is a valid double smaller than max |
 | range | `int min`, `int max` | Validates if the string is a valid double between min and max |

+**Note**

+You have to use isRequired to make a field mandatory, all other extension methods won't validate empty string, and will validate only if string is not empty which will make the field optional.

 ### List\<Function> extension methods